marcotamwork/data-analysis-on-software/ReadME.md

 ## similarity for CPlus, CSS, BSS

-CPlus, CSS, BSS are three main function/programme that used by employees(porters) in HACTL.
+CPlus, CSS, BSS are three main function/programme that used by employees(porters).
 This task is to find out similarity between these 3 programmes from aspect of **floors**, time, role.
 SD and mean are calculated as a stantard to measure the difference between **floors**.

 Example:
 |Floor           |Role              |SD                           | Mean    |